 There's no denying the rise of veganism.
 The UK is spending more and more money on plant-based products, and it's easy to see why.
 With reduced greenhouse gasses and less land used for food production, vegan diets are better for the environment.
 They taste great too!

 And while the vegan lifestyle might seem like a load of fruit and veggies to a newcomer, the truth is, there are plenty of plant-based treats that vegans love to enjoy.
 These include lots of our favourite at-home bakes!
 So, it's no surprise that we're seeing creative and talented vegan bakers taking to Instagram to share their recipes, knowledge and lives with the world.
 Safe to say, we're here for it.
 Whether you're a keen baker making the switch to a vegan lifestyle or you feel like trying something new in the kitchen, there are lots of ways to bake up a vegan-friendly storm.
 Ready to discover our 10 up-and-comers for 2021 in the plant-based baking stakes?
 Let's go!

-But is pumpkin pie vegan?
+But are fruit pies vegan?
 Well, not traditionally.
-This favourite often contain eggs, milk, and butter.
+They often contain eggs, milk, and butter.
 But that's something we can easily change.

-By replacing dairy ingredients with a flavourless oil, plant-based milk, and syrup, vegans can enjoy yummy pumpkin pie no problem!
+By replacing dairy ingredients with a vegan margarine, plant-based milk and syrup, vegans can enjoy yummy fruit pie no problem!
 There are lots of vegan recipes out there, but you can tweak your favourite non-vegan methods too.